Silicon Laboratories Inc. research snapshot

 SLAB AI Stock Forecast Scenarios

 The SLAB AI stock forecast should be read as scenario math, not a guaranteed price target.
-Using a July 12, 2026 price reference near $218.63 and the announced TI acquisition at roughly $227 per share, the framework spans roughly $128 in a bear case, $218 in a base case, and $240 in a bullish case before dividends.
+Using the July 31, 2026 close of $217.50 and the announced Texas Instruments acquisition at $231.00 per share in cash, expected to close in the first half of 2027, the framework spans roughly $140 to $185 in a bear case, $218 to $231 in a base case, and $231 to $245 in a bullish case before any deal sweetener.

 Bullish case